Acute beryllium poisoning: Risk factors

 Acute beryllium poisoning is an occupational disease.
 Relevant occupations are those where beryllium is mined, processed or converted into metal alloys, or where machining of metals containing beryllium or recycling of scrap alloys occurs.

 Metallographic preparation equipment and laboratory work surfaces must be damp-wiped occasionally to inhibit buildup of particles.
 Cutting, grinding, and polishing procedures that generate dust or fumes must be handled within sufficiently vented coverings supplied with particulate filters.

 Management

 Therapy is supportive and includes removal from further beryllium exposure.
 For very severe cases mechanical ventilation may be required.

 Prognosis

-The signs and symptoms of acute beryllium pneumonitis usually resolve over several weeks to months, but may be fatal in 10 percent of cases, and about 15–20% of cases may progress to chronic beryllium disease.
+The signs and symptoms of acute beryllium pneumonitis usually resolve over several weeks to months, but is statistically fatal in 10 percent of cases, and about 15–20% of cases may progress to chronic beryllium disease.

 Acute beryllium poisoning approximately doubles the risk of lung cancer.
 The mechanism by which beryllium is carcinogenic is unclear, but may be due to ionic beryllium binding to nucleic acids; it is not mutagenic.